CluelessBiker/project5-red-crayon/README.md

  - Profile may only be updated
 4. All nav links open to the correct page.
 5. All external links open to a new tab.
-6. Pages intended for logged-in users only will redirect loggedout users back to the home page.
+6. Pages intended for logged-in users only will redirect logged-out users back to the home page.
 7. Users attempting to edit content that they did not publish are redirected back to the home page.
 8. Users are able to create a new account.
 9. Users with an existing account are able to log in.